jakob-fyi/ng-adv/labs/lab-04/readme.md

   : [];
 ```

-Create a sidenav.facades.ts which is responsible to provide the responsive sidenav container.
+Create a sidenav.facades.ts which is responsible to provide the responsive sideNav container.
 We decided to use a facades to encapsulate the BreakpointObserver logic, and thereby keep the component as simple as possible.

 ```typescript
 @Injectable({